Baseball and America will never forgive Barry Bonds.

 Bonds has never had a problem staring down the media…

 America shamed itself in the months leading up to Aaron hitting #715 and surpassing Babe Ruth.
-The racism that Aaron endured wasn’t seen since Jackie Robinson’s early years in the majors.
-In the end, Aaron’s graceful nature despite the hatred left baseball no choice but to deem him an ambassador for the sport.
+The racism Aaron endured wasn’t seen since Jackie Robinson’s early years in the majors.
+In the end, Aaron’s graceful nature despite obvious bigotry left baseball no choice but to deem him an ambassador for the sport.

 Bonds is cut from a different cloth.
-Literally growing up in the sport, Bonds was hardened by the ridicule that his father Bobby and godfather Willie Mays took at the hands of the media.
-Bonds entered The Show as a five-tooler with all time potential.
+Literally growing up in the sport, he was hardened by the ridicule his father Bobby and godfather Willie Mays took at the hands of the media.
+Bonds entered The Show as a five-tooler with all-time potential.
 The difference between Bonds and other African-American greats before him was his bat would write the story of his career as opposed to the pen of any journalist.
 Bonds made his feelings to the media known at every opportunity without regrets or apologies.

 Bonds was blackballed out of the game after the 2007 season.
-In 340 at-bats that season, Bonds batted .276 with 28 home runs, 66 RBI and an amazing 132 walks.
-Bonds was walked in 39 percent of his at-bats which were about half of what he would see in an average season.
-It was clear that Bonds was still a feared hitter and effective despite seeing limited duty.
-Bud Selig warned baseball owners not to touch Bonds as he reached free agency, this is my belief.
+In 340 at-bats, Bonds batted .276 with 28 home runs, 66 RBI and an amazing 132 walks.
+He was walked in 39 percent of his at-bats, which were about half of what he would see in an average season.
+It was clear he was still a feared hitter and effective despite seeing limited duty.
+Bud Selig warned baseball owners not to touch Bonds as he reached free agency is my belief.